gloaysa/whatsplaying/README.md

 - **Album Library Mode**: In Album Library mode, all the albums in your library are displayed in a carousel.
 The carousel auto-plays, changing slides every few seconds.
 The albums are chosen at random, providing a unique and engaging experience every time.
 - **Works with your Sonos devices**: If you start a playlist or album on a Sonos device, **What's Playing** will automatically switch to that device and display the album art.
+- **Blur Background**: The background of page is blurred with the main colors of the currently playing album.

 ## Configurations